design: Carrie Moyer

 When an Avenger group formed in Colorado, dykes there become some of the most active in the country, chaining themselves to the gate of the Governor's Mansion and invading celebrations held by the extreme right.

 The Avengers poured enormous resources into preparations for the first Dyke March, contacting almost every dyke bookstore, bar, and LGBT space in the country, and holding fundraisers to produce thousands of flyers and palm cards to distribute in the days leading up to the ground-breaking event.
-In the process, they found some like-minded groups — the ACT-UP Women's Network, and a small West Coast group also contributed to the Dyke March.
+In the process, they found some like-minded groups.
+The ACT-UP Women's Network, and a small West Coast group also contributed to the Dyke March.

 On April 24, the evening before the LGBT March on Washington, 20,000 women took to the streets of the capital in the first Dyke March.
 In front of the White House, a dozen Lesbian Avengers stunned the crowd by dramatically eating fire.
 Later Sarah Schulman wrote, "the participants brought the marches home to their cities and countries and created a new tradition."